fpvandoorn/carleson/README.md

 ## How do we prove it?

 In this project, we deduce this statement from the boundedness of a certain linear operator, the so-called *Carleson operator*.
-This boundedness holds in much greater generality: we formalise a new generalisation (due to Christoph Thiele and his group) to [doubling metric measure spaces](https://florisvandoorn.com/carleson/docs/Carleson/ToMathlib/DoublingMeasure.html#MeasureTheory.DoublingMeasure).
+This boundedness holds in much greater generality: we formalise a new generalisation (due to the harmonic analysis group in Bonn) to [doubling metric measure spaces](https://florisvandoorn.com/carleson/docs/Carleson/ToMathlib/DoublingMeasure.html#MeasureTheory.DoublingMeasure).

 The main technical result we prove is the following.
 To keep this exposition short, we refer to the [introduction](https://florisvandoorn.com/carleson/blueprint/sect0001.html) for the main set-up and notation, and merely note that $T$ is the generalised Carleson operator whose boundedness is instrumental for proving Carleson's theorem.